colinta/teacup/README.md

   return cell
 end

 # Use the `style` method on a view to apply your styling.
-These are not "saved"
-# anywhere (unlike passing styles to `subview/layout`, which do get saved).
+This is a one-shot
+# styling.
 @label.style(textColor: UIColor.blueColor, text: 'Blue Label')
 ```

-Now is a good time to mention that when `UIView` goes looking for its
-`stylesheet` it does so by going up the responder chain, that means that if you
-define the stylesheet on a parent view, all the child views will use that same
-stylesheet.
-It also means you can assign a stylesheet to a child view without
-worrying what the parent view's stylesheet is.

-Caveat!
-If you implement a class that includes `Teacup::Layout`, you can assign
-it a `stylesheet`. *That* stylesheet will be used by views created using
-`layout` or `subview`.
-Saying that `UIView` inherits its `stylesheet` from the
-responder chain is not accurate; it actually uses `teacup_responder`, which just
-defaults to `nextResponder`.

-### More Teacup features
+## More Teacup features

 There are a few (OK, a bunch) more features that Teacup provides that deserve
 discussion:

-- Styling properties
+- Styling View Properties
-- Orientation styles
+- Orientation Styles
-- UIView additions
+- UIView Additions
-- Style handlers
+- Style Handlers
 - Frame Calculations
 - Auto-Layout & [Motion-Layout][motion-layout]
-- Stylesheet extensions
+- Stylesheet Extensions

-#### Styling properties
+### Styling View Properties

 Styling a UIView is fun, but a UIView is often composed of many objects, like
 the `layer`, or maybe an `imageView` or `textLabel` and so on.
 You can style